How can I receive free curriculum and electronic newspapers for my students?

 Follow Florida’s 2014 Gubernatorial Election with your students.
 This section teaches politics by asking students to become candidates for governor — of their school.
 The approach challenges students to make decisions on issues, image, advertising, interest groups and more.

-“Freehand” Reading Series
+“Freehand” Reading Series (CLOSED)

 ■This program is available in all counties.